Things to Do in Tomar, Portugal: Templar Sites & Old Town Cafés

 How to Get to Tomar

 Tomar is easy to reach, even if you don’t plan to rent a car - and in many ways, it’s better that way.
-The town is compact, walkable, and public transit-friendly, which makes it ideal for travelers who prefer to move at their own pace.
+The town is small, walkable, and public transit-friendly, which makes it ideal for travelers who prefer to move at their own pace.

 By train: